PacktPublishing/Kubernetes-for-Developers/README.md

 ## Get to Know the Author
 **Joseph Heck**
-Joseph Heck has broad development and management experience across start-ups and large companies.
+ has broad development and management experience across start-ups and large companies.
 He has architected, developed, and deployed a wide variety of solutions, ranging from mobile and desktop applications to cloud-based distributed systems.
 He builds and directs teams and mentors individuals to improve the way they build, validate, deploy, and run software.
 He also works extensively with and in open source, collaborating across many projects, including Kubernetes.